sblanky/total_adsorption/README.md

 Simple module for calculating total adsorption from an excess adsorption isotherm.

-Not yet installable.

 Relies on [pyGAPS](https://github.com/pauliacomi/pyGAPS/) for isotherm import and modelling, as well as [CoolProp](http://www.coolprop.org/coolprop/wrappers/Python/index.html) for density calculations.
-Files must be in [`.aif` format](https://raw2aif.adsorptioninformationformat.com/) in order to be parsed, with the adsorbate and experimental temperatures defined.
+Isotherms must be in `pyGAPS` class, i.e. `PointIsotherm` or `ModelIsotherm`.
 Pore volume must also be known (e.g. via nitrogen porosimetry).

+Not yet installable; just copy `total_adsorption.py` into your working directory, and follow insructions below.

 ### Basic use